Locate different content types

-Feature information about available internship opportunities or positions through our jobs content type, where users can include the job description, link to apply, expiration date, location, and more for students and alumni.
+Feature information about available internship opportunities, fulll-time jobs, part-time jobs, work study positions, and more through our jobs content type, where users can include the job description, link to apply, expiration date, location, etc. for students and alumni.
 Jobs can be pulled in through a CSM integration, or uploaded manually as well, and are a great way to highlight a variety of experiential learning and professional development options.

 Use the People content type to feature mentors, community experts, or point of contacts on different Communities that are in a position to offer advice for students interested in a particular field or industry.
 Those added with the People content type will not have access to the backend of your platform, but you will have the option to fill out basic information, including a headline, position, company, profile URL, and LinkedIn URL.
 People can also be tagged to different content categories to help categorize them under different sections or widgets on your front end.
 For example, there can be one widget set up to pull in those classified as mentors, and another for community experts or faculty and staff.
 Additionally, adding someone to the “People” content type automatically stores them on a “People” library page.
 Community experts can be added to the people content through an integration with a mentor tool or manual upload.